vrillusions/pyenv-installer/README.md

     $ curl -L https://raw.githubusercontent.com/vrillusions/pyenv-installer/master/bin/pyenv-installer | bash

 See the file for a list of all environment variables that can be set

+## Workflow

+If used to `virtualenvwrapper` then the workflow changes a bit.
+What used to be this with `virtualenvwrapper`

+    mkvirtualenv SpiffyEnv
+    cd ~/code/SpiffyEnv
+    workon SpiffyEnv

+Becomes:

+    pyenv virtualenv SpiffyEnv
+    cd ~/code/SpiffyEnv
+    pyenv local SpiffyEnv

+If not using the current active version, then you can set a version with `pyenv virtualenv 3.4 SpiffyEnv`.

+Note that the concept of project directories doesn't exist in `pyenv` so you can't have `workon` automatically go to the project directory.
+You can, however, set it so when you go to that project's directory is automatically loads the correct 'version' (`pyenv` considers an actual version and a virtualenv version as the same as far as `pyenv versions` is concerned).

+What do when running a pyenv virtualenv from cron is yet to be explored

 ## Updating